 Rankings and Recognition

-Founded in 1850, Hiram College is one of the 200 oldest post-secondary institutions in the U.S. and is nationally recognized as a leading liberal arts college.
-Considering that there are more than 4,000 colleges and universities in the U.S., this recognition is quite a distinction.
-Hiram is also:
+Founded in 1850, Hiram College is one of the 200 oldest post-secondary institutions in the U.S. From among the more than 4,000 colleges and universities in the U.S., Hiram is nationally recognized by others as a leading college of liberal arts and sciences:

 Additionally, Hiram College voluntarily participates in the Collegiate Learning Assessment (CLA).
 Developed by the nonprofit Council for Aid to Education, this tool tests the higher-order critical thinking, analysis and communication skills that all college students should learn during undergraduate study.
 Nationwide, over 370 institutions and 110,000 students participate in the CLA.
 The CLA report summary statement for Hiram College says, "Hiram College contributes more to the learning gains made by students than 92 percent of the undergraduate institutions participating.
 Hiram College performed well above expected."